Clemson Baseball Weekly Wrap

 TCI Pitcher-of-the-Week

-The redshirt sophomore righty from Castle Rock, CO earned his first pitcher-of-the-week award for his performances out of the bullpen at Georgia Tech.
-In 5.2 innings over two appearances, Marr did not allow a run on three hits (.167 OBA) with two walks and three strikeouts while earning one win.
+The junior righty from Aiken, SC earned his first pitcher-of-the-week award for his performance out of the bullpen at Gardner-Webb.
+In 2.2 innings, Griffith did not allow a run on one hit (.125 OBA) with no walks and four strikeouts (out of eight batters faced).

 Other pitchers of note: